-Each RICE exhaust gas is directed through a muffler and is released to the atmosphere through a dedicated vertical exhaust stack with a vertical release point.
+The RICE exhaust gas is directed through a muffler and is released to the atmosphere through a dedicated vertical exhaust stack with a vertical release point.

-The exhaust stacks for Engine Nos.
-1 & 2 / EUICENGINE1 & EUICENGINE2 are identical.
-The exhaust stack sampling ports are located after the muffler in the vertical exhaust stacks, each with an inner diameter of 15.5 inches.
-Each stack is equipped with two (2) sample ports, opposed 90°, that provide a sampling location at least 0.5 duct diameters upstream and at least 2.0 duct diameters downstream from any flow disturbance.
+The exhaust stack sampling ports are located after the muffler in the vertical exhaust stack, with an inner diameter of 15.5 inches.
+The stack is equipped with two (2) sample ports, opposed 90°, that provide a sampling location at least 0.5 duct diameters upstream and at least 2.0 duct diameters downstream from any flow disturbance.